 Thai Barley Salad

-But before it goes into hibernation, we first have a nice little grain-based salad filled with lots of good stuff that is both healthy and yummy.
+So!
+What we have here today is a nice little grain-based salad filled with lots of good stuff that is both healthy and yummy.
 Plus, there’s mango.
 And peanut sauce.
-Peanut sauceeee.

 Plus, there’s lots of crunchiness and some sweet and salty business going on here in this dish.